Internships (Psychology 495)

 Opportunities for Advanced Students

-Opportunities for advanced students to engage in individual projects in the psychology department come in three flavors: individual research projects, directed readings and apprenticeships.
+Opportunities for advanced students to engage in individual projects in the psychology department come in three flavors: individual research projects, directed readings and internships.

 Individual Research Projects (Psychology 410, Psychology 490)